KK 62: Design details

 The KK 62 is a gas-operated, belt-fed automatic weapon.
-It uses a tilting bolt that locks by protrusions in recesses of side walls the receiver, and fires from an open bolt.
+It fires from an open bolt, and uses a tilting bolt that locks by protrusions in recesses of the side walls of the receiver.
 The overall system of operation is modeled on that found in the Czech LK vz.
 52/57 machine gun.
 The KK 62's receiver is machined from steel, and a tubular metal buttstock houses the recoil spring.
 To facilitate shooting with heavy mittens, there is no trigger guard.
 A substantial vertical bar in front of the trigger is used for pulling the trigger/handgrip assembly and bolt back when loading.

 The KK 62 is fed from the right-hand side, from 100-round belts that are carried in pouches that clamp onto the receiver wall.
 The KK 62 has no quick-change barrel, which is a serious drawback when sustained firepower is required; the original usage doctrine was based on agile hit-and-run tactics rather than suppressive fire from a strong position.
 The cleaning rod is attached to the right side of the butt and receiver.
 A side-folding carrying handle is provided in front of the feeding mechanism.
 The KK 62 is also equipped with a folding bipod.

 The KK 62 uses the intermediate Soviet 7.62×39mm M43 cartridge, which can be interchanged with any FDF standard assault rifles (from RK 62 to RK 95 TP).
-The major drawbacks are the lack of a quick-changeable barrel and sensitivity to dirt and humidity—the KK 62 requires much more care in a combat environment than most FDF assault rifles.
+The major drawbacks are the lack of a quick-change barrel and sensitivity to dirt and humidity—the KK 62 requires much more care in a combat environment than most FDF assault rifles.